Do you think IIT Guwahati certified course can help you in your career?

 The basis of comparison would be an element that is a “pivot” element in this case.

-Take two pointers, start one pointer from the left and the other pointer from the right.
+Take two pointers; start one pointer from the left and the other pointer from the right.

 When we have less value than the pivot element in the left pointer of the array, move it to the right by 1.

-When we have a larger value than the pivot element in the right pointer of the array, move it to left by 1.
+When we have a larger value than the pivot element in the right pointer of the array, move it to the left by 1.

 When we have a left pointer less than a right pointer, swap the values at these locations in the array.